-Whether your goals involve recruiting, marketing to physicians for referrals or strengthening physician relationships, follow these best practices for connecting with one of the most sought-after—and fiercely hard to reach—healthcare audiences.
+Whether your goals involve recruiting, generating referrals or strengthening clinical relationships, follow these best practices for physician marketing.

-Email is the preferred means of initial communication
+Email is the preferred means of ongoing communication

 According to the HealthLink Dimensions’ 2020 HCP Communications Survey of physicians across multiple practice areas, email is the preferred channel by a large margin (see chart).